rescript-lang/rescript-compiler/jscomp/bsb/Docs.md

 This directory hosts its implementation.
 It reads into `bsconfig.json`, uses some BS/OCaml/Reason-specific logic, and generates a [ninja](https://ninja-build.org) build file then calls `ninja` on it.
 So much of the incremental build and perf work is delegated to Ninja.

 There's a `templates/` subdirectory.
 It's the thing shown when you do `bsb -themes`.
-To generate a template for the user, it basically picks the chosen template from `templates/` and copy pastes it into the destined user directory while substituting some strings in those templates, like `${bsb:proj-version}` in the `package.json`s.
+To generate a template for the user, it basically picks the chosen template from `templates/` and copy pastes it into the destined user directory while substituting some strings in those templates, like `${rescript:proj-version}` in the `package.json`s.

 ## Add/edit a template